Retail Crime

 Flock Safety invests in both the safety of patrons and the ability of businesses to guard against property crimes.
 Flock Safety empowers communities to take action when there’s a risk of crime, while also collecting the right kind of evidence to help law enforcement generate successful leads.

-Flock Safety is a public safety operating system that helps communities and law enforcement in 2000+ cities work together to eliminate crime, protect privacy, and mitigate bias.
+Flock Safety is a public safety operating system that helps communities and law enforcement in 5000+ cities work together to eliminate crime, protect privacy, and mitigate bias.
 We build devices that capture objective evidence and use machine learning to create and deliver unbiased investigative leads to law enforcement.
-Our proprietary devices and cloud-based software reduce crime by +70%.
-Flock Safety serves 2000 cities in 42+ states and is helping solve hundreds of crimes every day.
+Flock Safety serves 5000 cities in 45+ states and is helping solve hundreds of crimes every day.

 0 mins